FAQs

 These connectors are 2×8 way Micro-MaTch connectors and allow for expanding the IO of the VM800P to add interfaces such as Ethernet, RS485, relays etc. via the SPI port of the ATMEGA328P.

 No. For designs requiring additional memory for storing objects such as images and audio files the additional memory must connect to the MCU.
-This allows for extra flexibility as the MCU can access the memory for other non-EVE associated files without going via the FT8XX and as such the extra system memory becomes general purpose.
+This allows for extra flexibility as the MCU can access the memory for other non-EVE associated files without going via the FT8XX and as such, the extra system memory becomes general purpose.
 This architecture also allows for the additional memory to be either USB, SD Card or other formats.

 Yes.
 The FT8XX contains a function called swizzle which allows the assignment of the Red, Green and Blue data lines to be changed.
 The user can either swap an entire bank of colour pins or reverse the bit order.
 To make the swaps the application code must access the REG_SWIZZLE register.

-No, the raw touch screen information is acquired and processed and updated in the respective register for the MCU to read.
+No, the raw touch screen information is acquired, processed and updated in the respective register for the MCU to read.
 EVE does the noise filtering for the resistive touch-screen.
 The x, y data is loaded into registers to be read by the MCU.
 In addition, a resistive location can be defined and mapped to a specific character (i.e. a specific alpha-numeric) so that this specific character is transferred from the FT8XX to the MCU, such that the MCU need not execute any parsing functions.

 Essentially yes.
 The FT8XX at its most basic level can be considered as a QSPI (FT81X only) or SPI peripheral to a host controller.
-Whether that hosts is in the MCU or FPGA is up to the designer.
+Whether that host is in the MCU or FPGA is up to the designer.

-Although each instruction sent over QSPI (FT81X only) or SPI interface, this cannot be guaranteed as not every instruction does the same thing.
+Although each instruction is sent over QSPI (FT81X only) or SPI interface, this cannot be guaranteed as not every instruction does the same thing.
 E.g. some instructions must fetch objects from object RAM while others draw primitives on the fly.
 Widget instructions are like zip files which must be extracted to create a full list of commands for the display list.

 The same SD Host Controller is in the FT93x and FT90x.
 Our measured speeds are (Class10, 16KB Cluster, FAT32): FT930, SDCLK@25MHz USB Read (100MB): 9.7 MBytes/sec USB Write (100MB): 6.8 MBytes/sec FT930, SDCLK@50MHz, Class10 USB Read (100MB): 18.5 MBytes/sec USB Write (100MB): 8.0 MBytes/sec.